ACM SIGGRAPH Policy Guidelines

 6.5 Standing Chair Terms.

 Committee chair terms will be for three years, beginning on September 1.
 Chairs can be re-appointed for a second term.
-If a standing Committee Chair is unable to complete the three-year term they must notify the EC Chair in writing.
+If a standing Committee Chair cannot complete the three-year term they must notify the EC Chair in writing.
 After getting recommendations from the Nominations Committee, a replacement will be appointed by a majority vote of the EC to fill out the remaining term.
 This interim term does not count as a term for the person appointed so they are eligible for two more full terms.
 The former chair may be included on the email alias for up to one year at the discretion of the new chair.

 6.6 Standing Committee Charges.